benjymous/annotations/sandman/sandman.49.md

 of the civilization of Mu.
 The title comes from _London A to Z_, the most reliable and most widely used London map publication.
 The title is a nice little pun, as "mu" is a letter of the Greek alphabet.
-"Mu" is also a word from Zen Buddhism, refering to a question that makes no sense or that cannot be answered sensibly.
+"Mu" is also a word from Zen Buddhism, referring to a question that makes no sense or that cannot be answered sensibly.
 The classic example of this is "May a dog have Buddha nature?".
 	Cloud Cu[ckoo-Land]:  A translation of "Nephelokokkugia", a name coined by the Greek comic playwright Aristophanes.
 	See also _The Dictionary of Imaginary Places_ by Alberto Manguel and Gianni Guadalupi.
 	Panel 3:  The cat recalls the folktale Puss in Boots, but in conjunction with the mouse is probably meant to be an archetype of the classic cat-mouse chase.
 This is probably most familiar to modern readers as exemplified in such cartoons as "Tom and Jerry" and "Itchy and Scratchy".